-I’m a kid of the late ’70s and ’80s which means I could not watch tv without being bombarded with some sort of advertising.
-99.9% of these were geared towards trying to get me to harass my parents to take me to eat somewhere or buy something that I was now convinced I needed.
+I’m a kid of the late ’70s and ’80s which means I could not watch tv without being bombarded with some advertising.
+99.9% of these were geared towards getting me to harass my parents to take me to eat somewhere or buy something I was now convinced I needed.

 I was McDonald’s and Burger King’s target market.
 So I ate up everything McDonald’s McDonaldland and the Burger King Kindom had to offer.